mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Several other alternatives were discussed:

-* The server could inform drivers which write operations support retryable behavior in its ``isMaster`` response.
+* The server could inform drivers which write operations support retryable behavior in its ``hello`` or legacy hello response.
 This would be a form of feature discovery, for which there is no established protocol.
 It would also add complexity to the connection handshake.
 * The server could ignore a transaction ID on the first observed attempt of an unsupported write command and only yield an error on subsequent attempts.
 This would require the server to create a transaction record for unsupported writes